jordbort/lemony-friend/README.md

 - `!list clear` - Delete all the contents of the list (keeps the list's name).
 Only available to mods, VIPs, and the channel owner.
 - `!list reset` - Delete all the contents of the list, and clear the list's name.
 Only available to mods, VIPs, and the channel owner.

-## Temporary Commands 🍋️
+## Lemon Commands 🍋️
-Temporary commands are commands that can be made on the fly by anyone, which follow a simple call-and-response pattern.
-They are "temporary" because they aren't hard-coded into lemony_friend, and will be lost next time it's reset.
+Lemon commands are custom commands that can be made on the fly by anyone, which follow a simple call-and-response pattern.
-- `!tempcmd` (or `!tmpcmd`) - This command is used to create custom commands that will be active until the next time lemony_friend is rebooted.
-Use `!tempcmd <commandname> <response...>` to create/edit a command name and reply.
-You can also use `!tempcmd delete <commandname>` to delete a command, and `!tempcmd rename <oldname> <newname>` to change the name of an existing command.
+- `!lemoncommand` (or `!lemcmd`) - This command is used to create custom commands.
+Use `!lemcmd <commandname> <response...>` to create/edit a command name and reply.
+You can also use `!lemcmd delete <commandname>` to delete a command, `!lemcmd rename <oldname> <newname>` to change the name of an existing command, and `!lemcmd check <commandname>` to view the contents of a command.

-### Temporary Command Variables
+### Lemon Command Variables
 There are also variables you can use in commands that will be replaced with arguments:
 - `{user}` is the display name of the user of the command.
 - `{usernn}` is the nickname of the user of the command (falling back on display name if there's no nickname defined).